rust-lang/book/src/ch11-02-running-tests.md

 that code.
 You can choose which tests to run by passing `cargo test` the name or names of the test(s) you want to run as an argument.

-To demonstrate how to run a subset of tests, we’ll create three tests for our `add_two` function, as shown in Listing 11-11, and choose which ones to run.
+To demonstrate how to run a subset of tests, we’ll first create three tests for our `add_two` function, as shown in Listing 11-11, and choose which ones to run.

 <span class="filename">Filename: src/lib.rs</span>